Dre Campbell Farm

 5. Control the Tree of Heaven

-The main tree that spotted lanternflies are attracted to is the tree-of-heaven (Ailanthus altissima) [3].
+The main tree that spotted lanternflies are attracted to is the tree of heaven (Ailanthus altissima) [3].
 Cutting back these trees or chopping them down can deal with current problems and reduce the possibility of future infestations.

 These trees grow rapidly to a height of up to 8 feet in the first year.
 Agricultural authorities in states where lantern infestations are prevalent recommend reducing these invasive trees.